ODAM-Community/odam-community/docs/conclusion.md

 # Conclusion

 In this book, we have discussed the importance of data analytics in helping organizations make informed and strategic decisions.
-We have explored the use of tools like Splunk's ODAM platform and emphasized the importance of data storytelling and establishing a common language around data.
+We have explored the use of tools like ODAM platform and emphasized the importance of data storytelling and establishing a common language around data.
 We have also outlined steps for setting up an analytics center of excellence and emphasized the need to take a tactical approach to deployment.

 Ultimately, Splunk connects people to what they are looking for and ODAM connects people, processes, technology, and data.